Borrowing costs jump for fragile euro zone states

 LONDON, Oct 16 Borrowing costs for some of the euro zone's most highly indebted southern states shot higher on Thursday, as fears of slowing economic growth wounded confidence that the European Central Bank could avert another debt crisis in the bloc.

-Greek government bonds were the hardest hit as a sharp sell-off gripped financial markets for a second day, with 10-year yields rising briefly over 9 percent, while Spain missed its target at a bond auction due to weak demand from investors.
+Greek government bonds were the hardest hit as a sharp sell-off gripped financial markets for a second day, with 10-year yields rising to nearly 9 percent, while Spain missed its target at a bond auction due to weak demand from investors.

-With stocks volatile and oil prices plunging, investors sought refuge in safe-haven German bonds, pushing yields on the euro zone benchmark to record lows before strong U.S. data and comments from a Federal Reserve policymaker brought some relief.
+With stocks volatile and oil prices plunging, investors sought refuge in safe-haven German bonds, pushing yields on the euro zone benchmark to record lows.

 Interest rate strategists said investors could increasingly start to question whether the ECB would resort to its ultimate policy weapon for averting a crisis - buying government bonds.